oglinuk/zet/20220128020300/README.md

 # Zettelkasten Registry

-This is a list of `cmd-zet` based zettelkastens that I keep an eye on (in no particular order).
+This is a list of zettelkastens that I keep an eye on (in no particular order).

 1. <https://github.com/rwxrob/zet>
 1. <https://github.com/bruno-yamada/zet>